PythWare/Halo-Wars-Coordinate-Guider/README.md

 What's needed to use this tool:

-Python 3 and the files included with the release, this ia a lightweight GUI tool.
+Python 3 and the files included with the release, this is a lightweight GUI tool.

 What this tool does: